Table Of Contents

 - Secondary Adhesive Capsulitis or Frozen Shoulder (True Frozen Shoulder)

-The SECONDARY adhesive capsulitis or “true frozen shoulder syndrome” (FSS) is often due to damage or degenerative changes in the major shoulder muscles and tendons of the rotator cuffs.
-Conditions such as rotator cuff tears, bursitis, tendonitis, or bone spurs (Acromio-Clavicular spurs) are common causes of the secondary adhesive capsulitis or a “true frozen shoulder syndrome” or FSS.
+The secondary adhesive capsulitis or “true frozen shoulder syndrome” (FSS) is often due to damage or degenerative changes in the major shoulder muscles and tendons of the rotator cuffs.
+Conditions such as rotator cuff tears, bursitis, tendonitis, or bone spurs (Acromio-Clavicular spurs) are common causes of secondary adhesive capsulitis or a “true frozen shoulder syndrome” or FSS.